Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 SPRINGSTEEN: Well, Patti built this studio.
 She really - she with some help.
 This was just part of our garage.
 And...

-GROSS: Yes, 'cause I'm looking through a curtain - well, the curtain's closed now, but when it was open there was, like, a big vintage...
+GROSS: Well, the curtain's closed now.
+But when it was open, there was, like, a big vintage...

 SPRINGSTEEN: Yeah, there's a lot of motorcycles over there.